-Southwark collections online is an exciting resource that allows you to explore and browse the catalogue for the worldwide Cuming Museum collection, the Southwark local history ibrary historic images collection and the Southwark art Collection.
-The site also contains:
+Southwark collections online allows you to explore and browse the catalogue for the worldwide Cuming Museum collection, the Southwark Local History Library historic images collection and the Southwark art Collection.
+The website also includes background to the history of the collections and information on research and donating objects.
+The collections highlights feature special themed selections of the collections.

 Cuming Museum collection

-The Cuming collection also includes gifts and donations made during the 20th century, including the Lovett collection of London superstitions, archeology and social history telling the story of the development of Southwark and its people.
+The Cuming collection also includes gifts and donations made during the 20th century, including the Lovett collection of London superstitions, archaeology and social history telling the story of the development of Southwark and its people.
+For more information about Southwark's archaeology held at the Cuming Museum see the page Southwark's Archaeological Heritage.

-The Southwark local history library collection includes an extensive collection of historic prints and photographs documenting the history and development of the borough.
+The Southwark Local History Library and Archive collection includes an extensive collection of historic prints and photographs documenting the history and development of the borough.
 The collection also includes historic maps, ephemera, works of art on paper and a wide range of historic documents.
 Some items are available to view at the library and others can be viewed by appointment.
+To find out more about the view the Southwark Local History Library and Archive pages on the Southwark Council website.

 Southwark art collection